emberjs/rfcs/text/0000-intimate-api-changes-cause-major-version.md

 ## How we teach this

 In a way, this is already largely what we teach publicly.
 Between the language on the [deprecations site](https://deprecations.emberjs.com/), and the content of the [Editions page](https://emberjs.com/editions/), this is how many people who are _not_ active participants in the Ember RFCs process might already expect things to work.
-And they are a large bulk of the Ember Community -- I work with people who have used Ember for years and have never heard of RFCs.
+And they are a large bulk of the Ember Community -- I work with people who have used Ember for years and have never heard of RFCs or Intimate APIs.

 The harder part might be teaching core team members and other heavily-enfranchised individuals.
 Upon reading the title and/or summary of this RFC, they may get gut reactions of visceral fear that this will slow down development (it shouldn't; just release more major versions) or cause lots of teaching problems (it shouldn't; teach "octane" paradigms not "v3" paradigms).